thistleknot/Capstone-577/readme.txt

 		Widthdiviser

 	Milestone 6
-		In correct formula's, but implementation of 4thpass.
+		Incorrect formula's, but implementation of 4thpass.

 		Major Functions